Schedule Refreshes on Tableau Online

 If possible, consider refreshing your extracts outside of Tableau Online.

 Tableau Desktop: You can manually refresh published extracts from Tableau Desktop.
 For more information, see Refresh Published Extracts from Tableau Desktop.

 Tableau Bridge: Depending on the data source, you can use Tableau Bridge to set up and refresh published extracts on a schedule.
-For more information, see Publishers: Use Tableau Bridge to Keep Tableau Online Data Fresh.
+For more information, see Use Tableau Bridge to Keep Tableau Online Data Fresh.

 Tableau Data Extract Command-Line utility: Depending on the data source, you can use the command-line utility that comes with Tableau Desktop to programmatically refresh published extracts.
 For more information, see Automate Extract Refresh Tasks from the Command Line.

 Consider changing when the refresh tasks occur.
 For more information, see Manage Refresh Tasks.

 If a refresh task reaches the timeout limit, you or others might see one of the errors listed below.
 If you published the extract or are the extract owner, you might see one of these errors in an email notification.
 If you're a site administrator, you might see one of these errors in the administrative view about Background Tasks for Extracts.

 - The query time resource limit (7200 seconds) was exceeded.

 - The query time resource limit (8100 seconds) was exceeded.